Using data to gain new insights to improve healthcare delivery for over 750,000 citizens.

 They wanted to be able to more completely understand what health care services individuals were receiving and build profiles of their top patients based on age, gender and diagnoses to inform health care delivery decisions.

-The Department of Health selected T4G Limited to apply our proven processes to turn this complex data challenge into an opportunity to better understand healthcare delivery.
+The Department of Health selected NP Digital to apply our proven processes to turn this complex data challenge into an opportunity to better understand healthcare delivery.

 To empower the Department of Health’s analysts with the ability to really understand where health care dollars are consumed and the profiles of those consumers, many types of data would need to be securely aggregated in the new system.
 It goes without saying that any solution needed to safeguard patient privacy.